top of page

 To support our national campaign “Definition Redefined” Soul Purpose 360 will be publishing a series of books and we want YOU to be a part of it.

-We will be producing five books written exclusively by members of the Black Womens Networking & Empowerment Circle.
+We will be producing five books written exclusively by Black Women.

 E: soulpurpose360.co.uk with the title of the theme in the subject heading.